-The first broadcast band tower you encounter when entering St. George from the north is the Sports talker/nostalgic playing monster signal on 1210...
-KUNF.
-KUNF is licensed to Washington, Utah.
-Its tower is right next to interstate 15, and a visible sign shows this station to be an affiliate of ESPN radio.
+The first broadcast band tower you encounter when entering St. George from the north is the country music playing monster signal on 1210...
+KHKR.
+KHKR is licensed to Washington, Utah.
+Its tower is right next to Interstate 15.
+When it was known as KUNF, the station was an ESPN Radio affiliate.
 Its signal has been heard all over the mountain west.
 This image is also seen on the station's Wikipedia article, linked below.

 KHKR 1210 AM Washington UT.
 FCC DATA